vasthav/cryto-portfolio-tracker/README.md

 ### How to use?
 There are two sections to the spreadsheet.
-a.
-Portfolio Tracker
+1. Portfolio Tracker
-b.
-Market Watch
+2. Market Watch

 #### Portfolio Tracker
 This is to keep track of your present cryptocurrency portfolio and the profit loss in both USD and INR